The Introduction of Deer As Game Animals in New Zealand

 Please see below for frequently asked questions about hunting red deer in New Zealand

-What’s included in my New Zealand hunting trip package?
+What’s included in my USA hunting trip package?

 Our packages are all inclusive and typically 5-days/6-nights – with 5 full days of hunting!
 We pick can pick you up directly from the Queenstown airport, or if you like to arrive earlier we can assist with hotel bookings in Queenstown.